Joseph Locke: Manchester and Sheffield Railway

 Locke was subsequently appointed to build a railway line from Manchester to Sheffield, replacing Charles Vignoles as chief engineer, after the latter had been beset by misfortunes and financial difficulties.
 The project included the three-mile Woodhead Tunnel, and the line opened, after many delays, on 23 December 1845.
 The building of the line required over a thousand navvies and cost the lives of thirty-two of them, seriously injuring 140 others.
 The Woodhead Tunnel was such a difficult undertaking that George Stephenson claimed that it could not be done, declaring that he would eat the first locomotive that got through the tunnel.

 Subsequent commissions

 In the north, Locke also designed the Lancaster and Preston Junction Railway; the Glasgow, Paisley and Greenock Railway; and the Caledonian Railway from Carlisle to Glasgow and Edinburgh.

-In the south, he worked on the London and Southampton Railway, later called the London and South Western Railway, designing, among other structures, Nine Elms to Waterloo Viaduct, Richmond Railway Bridge (1848, since replaced), and Barnes Railway Bridge (1849), both across the River Thames, tunnels at Micheldever, and the 12-arch Quay Street viaduct and the 16-arch Cams Hill viaduct, both in Fareham (1848).
+In the south, he worked on the London and Southampton Railway, later called the London and South Western Railway, designing, among other structures, Nine Elms to Waterloo Viaduct, Richmond Railway Bridge (1848, since replaced), and Barnes Railway Bridge (1849), both across the River Thames, tunnels at Micheldever, and the 12-arch Quay Street Viaduct and the 16-arch Cams Hill Viaduct, both in Fareham, Hampshire (1848).